 The quality and types of food in your diet play the biggest roles in determining the amount of inflammation in your body.
 Modifying your diet and removing inflammatory foods is the fastest and best way to reduce the problems associated with inflammation.
 Processed foods are the biggest inflammatory food group.
 Red meat if eaten to excess can also be inflammatory, so it is a good idea to balance red meat intake by including plenty of white fish, poultry and oily fish.

 Anti-inflammatory foods includes fruits, vegetables, plant-based proteins (like beans and nuts), fatty fish (such as salmon, tuna and sardines), and oils, like olive and coconut oil.
 Full fat yogurts are rich in probiotics are also great to curb inflammation.
 Spices have been used in Chinese and pyruvic medicine for hundreds of years for their amazing anti-inflammatory properties.
 Ginger has anti-inflammation properties as does cinnamon, clove, black pepper and turmeric.
 Turmeric is an especially powerful anti-inflammatory spice as it contains the chemical curcumin, which has been linked to cancer prevention.
+Studies show that curcumin is an excellent way to reduce inflammation naturally.
 These spices are safe to enjoy in foods but can also be supplemented to get an even greater effect.
 In regard to further supplementation, omega-3s are one of the best supplements you can take to reduce inflammation.
 3-10 grams of good quality omega 3’s a day is a good starting dose.

 Beyond diet, exercise is a good way to reduce inflammation.
 Exercise is one of the best ways to manage weight, which as discussed is a good way to keep inflammation in check.
 Resistance training 3 times a week, combined with cardiovascular exercises like walking and getting enough sleep is important to keep inflammation at bay.
 Research shows that when healthy people are sleep-deprived, they have more inflammation.